 Registration for Courses Held on the Arnold Campus

-Seniors and disabled retirees can register now for fall courses, held at the Arnold campus.
+Seniors and disabled retirees can register now for winter courses, held at the Arnold campus.
 These classes are listed in the Noncredit Schedule of Classes and follow the same registration dates as all other noncredit open enrollment classes.
 You can register online, by fax, mail STARS or in person.